jpwenzel/audio2mp3/README.md

 audio2mp3
 =========
-audio2mp3 is a wrapper tool using various applications such as `faad`, `flac`, and `lame` to convert audio files from different formats (WAV, FLAC, MPEG-4) to MPEG-3 audio.
+audio2mp3 is a wrapper tool using various applications such as `faad`, `AtomicParsley`, and `lame` to convert audio files from different formats to MPEG-3 audio.
+Currently, only the conversion from MPEG-4 audio to MPEG-3 audio is supported.

 Why?
 ====
 When I imported my audio CDs into iTunes, I decided to use the MPEG-4 audio format.
 Good choice as long as I was listening to music on my iPod, but unfortunately, my car stereo only plays MP3 files.
-Therefore, I had to find a way to simply convert the M4A files to MP3s before burning them on a CD…
+Therefore, I had to find a way to simply convert the M4A files to MP3s before burning them on a CD...

 After a short while I thought — why not use the same mechanism to convert my FLAC files?
 So I renamed the project (it used to be called *m4a2mp3* before).
+As you might guess, this is still on the to-do list...

 Installation
 ============